Parenting: What’s Different Today? - Mosaic

 • Traditional Response: You’re not leaving without a jacket!

 • Growth-Centered Response: I know you don’t always like jackets.
-I’ll bring one just in case you change your mind or I understand that your body runs warmer than mine, especially with how active you are!
-I just want to make sure you’re comfortable.
+I’ll bring one in case you change your mind.

 When Math Becomes a Daily Struggle